-The JBL Bar 9.1 is a better soundbar than the Vizio Elevate.
-The JBL has a better-balanced, more neutral sound profile, so it's suitable for lots of audio content.
-It also comes with a room correction feature and it's compatible with Apple AirPlay, unlike the Vizio.
-However, the Vizio has a dialogue enhancement feature, which the JBL lacks.
-The Vizio also has a unique design with left and right sides that rotate upwards to create a wider soundstage.
+The Vizio Elevate is a better soundbar than the JBL Bar 9.1.
+The Vizio has a somewhat more neutral sound profile, so it's suitable for lots of audio content.
+It also has a dialogue enhancement feature, which the JBL lacks.
+Its unique design, with left and right sides that rotate upwards, helps to create a wider soundstage.
+However, the JBL comes with a room correction feature and it's compatible with Apple AirPlay, unlike the Vizio.

-The Vizio SB46514-F6 is a better soundbar than the Vizio Elevate.
-The SB46514-F6 has a more neutral, balanced sound profile, and it has a better performance with its height channels.
-However, the Elevate has a better soundstage performance, and it comes with a dialogue enhancement feature.
-The Elevate also supports DTS:X content, which some listeners may prefer.
+The Vizio Elevate is a better soundbar than the Vizio SB46514-F6.
+The Elevate has a more neutral, balanced sound profile, and it has a wider soundstage.
+Also, it comes with a dialogue enhancement feature and supports DTS:X content.
+However, the SB46514-F6 has a better surrounds performance.